Attractor sets and Julia sets in low dimensions: Dimension two

 We then set $f$ to be $f_i$ on $\overline{U_i}$ for $i=1,\ldots,m$.
 The construction means the various $f_i$ agree on the overlaps of their closures of domains of definition, and so $f$ is a well-defined quasiregular map.

 {\bf Conclusion:} By construction, if $z$ is in the attractor set $S$ of $X$, then $f$ acts on the orbit of $z$ always by conformal mappings.
 However, if $z$ does not lie on $S$, then $f$ acts on the orbit by at most finitely many of the conformal maps $\varphi_i^{-1}$, then the quasiregular map $h_4 \circ h_3 \circ h_2 \circ h_1$ from Step 4, then the quasiregular interpolation from Step 5 and finally from then on by $z\mapsto z^m$.
-Consequently $f$ is uniformly quasiregular and since the escaping set $I(f) = \R^2 \setminus S$, we conclude that $J(f) = S$.
+Consequently $f$ is uniformly quasiregular.
+Since the escaping set is $I(f) = \R^2 \setminus S$, $S$ is a Cantor set and $\partial I(f) = J(f)$ for non-injective uqr maps by \cite[Lemma 5.2]{FN0}, we conclude that $J(f) = S$.
 This completes the proof.